calume/agileFlex/Data/README.md

 Affluent | 84 |679|5.58|12.87| 0.54

-The script creates 3 pickle files with the data processed:
+The script creates 4 pickle files with the data processed:

-- "SM_DataFrame.pickle" - Smart meter raw data for 184 Smart meters (subset of the 5,500 LCL customers).Timestamped
+- "SM_DataFrame.pickle" - Smart meter raw data for 187 Smart meters (subset of the 5,500 LCL customers).Timestamped
 - "SM_Summary.pickle" - Summary of Acorn Group, Date Ranges and Means/Peaks for each household
+- 'SM_DistsByAcorn_NH' Costumers by acorn group with overnight heating demand removed

-- "SM_Normalised.pickle" - Customers are combined into Seasonal (and weekday/weekend) daily profiles by ACorn Group
+- "SM_Consolidated_NH.pickle" - Customers are combined into Seasonal (and weekday/weekend) daily profiles by ACorn Group, Heating demand removed

 ### SM Data Visualisation